Ann Droid

-Ann Droid is an upcoming British sitcom set to air on BBC One.
-It is written by Diane Morgan and Sarah Kendall with a cast led by Morgan, Sue Johnston and Paul Ready.
+Ann Droid is a British sitcom created by Diane Morgan, and written by Morgan and Sarah Kendall, that premiered on BBC One and BBC iPlayer on 17 July 2026.
+It stars Morgan, Sue Johnston and Paul Ready.

+The series proved popular with viewers and critics alike, becoming the BBC's second-biggest new scripted launch of the year.
+In August 2026, it was announced that the show had been commissioned for a second series.

 Premise

-The series is set in 2029 and follows Sue, a widow whose husband died 18 months prior, and her new android assistant bot named Linda, a secondhand AnnDroid Z58/100 Basic Eldercare Robot gifted by her son, Michael, who is moving out the house to try and fix his marriage.
+The series is set in 2029 and follows Sue, a widow whose husband died 18 months earlier, and her new android assistant robot, Linda.
+Linda is a "pre-loved" and discontinued AnnDroid Z58/100 Basic Eldercare Robot given to Sue by her son, Michael, who is moving out of the house to try to fix his marriage.